 Keeb has dedicated the past two and a half decades of his life to the understanding of his own mind.
-Born in England and now living in Vietnam, Keeb is a teacher, shaman and successful entrepreneur.
+Born in England and now living in Asia, Keeb is a teacher, shaman and successful entrepreneur.
 At the age of 21, he was first introduced to the world of shamanism by a circle of elders on a visit to London from rural England.
 What began as a chance meeting set in motion a long journey of psychological discovery that has seen Keeb embrace the fundamental essence of much Eastern philosophy, combining that with ancient perennial wisdoms from the West.

 Shaman – a person engaged in methods of psychological exploration which include entering states of consciousness that are described as ‘meditative’ and ‘near-death’.
 Fully conscious and alert during these processes, a shaman directs his investigations towards the gathering of wisdom and knowledge for the benefit of others.